Skip to main content

 8. driving while using a telephone or any other unauthorised communication equipment.

-If you commit a serious offence, you may be subject to the same fines and prison sentences that apply to French nationals.
-You must either pay the fine on the spot, or, if France and your country have signed an agreement, you may receive a notification by post.
+If you commit a serious offence, you may receive the same fines and prison sentences that apply to French nationals.
+You must usually pay the fine on the spot.
+Or, if France and your country have signed an agreement, you may receive a notification by post.
 For a prison sentence, if the police haven't already arrested you on the spot, you will receive a notification about the offence and its penalties via letter sent to your home address.

-Good to know: if you have committed one of the 7 offences listed above, you will receive aninfringement notification letter written in your language.
+If you have committed one of the 7 offences listed above, you will receive aninfringement notification letter.
+The letter should be written in your language.
 Any resident of an EU country has the right to dispute a letter written in French.
 The only exceptions are Ireland and Denmark.
 You can request the letter in your own language in accordance with article 5.3 of directive 2015/413.

 The letter must contain the following information: